Teachers2021-08-23T10:17:47-04:00

 David Frigon-Lavoie

 David Frigon-Lavoie completes the three-year technical program at Espace VERRE.
 He graduated in 2013 and have been a part of Fusion until 2015.
-Since then, he has created many products, participated in exhibitions and marketing activities.
-He has also worked with several glassmakers and workshops.
-His favorite technique is glassblowing which he teaches in the Glassblowing III course to students at our school.
+Since then, he has created many products, participated in exhibitions and marketing activities and has worked with several glassmakers and workshops.
+In 2002, David was awarded the prestigious Prix François-Houdé. favorite technique is glassblowing which he teaches in the Glassblowing III course to students at our school.

 Jean-Marie Giguère